andreafalletti/hyprland-/FAQ.md

 ```

 ### My cursor in QT apps is too big!
 The QT cursor size can be fixed by setting the envvar `XCURSOR_SIZE=24`.
-You should probably add it to your launching params.
+You should probably add it to your exported envvars.